-Either searching for weapon and food caches deep in the virgin jungle or reconnoitring and ambushing trails, they proved a nightmare for the CTs.
+Either searching for weapons and food caches deep in the virgin jungle or reconnoitering and ambushing trails, they proved a nightmare for the CTs.
 Their specialty was long-range reconnaissance patrols, wherein they would subsist on just water and rice for long periods of time.

 And yet, despite its success and potential, the Ferret Force was disbanded in December 1948, after just six months.